SimonSiefke/vscode-svg-preview/README.md

 ## Features

 - Live editing of svg files and svg's inside files
-- Panning and zooming of the preview
+- Panning and zooming of the preview (up to 2620%)

 ## Commands